Allen-ISD-Computer-Science/IRL_EagleEnagement_Alpha_2024/web/emailTemplates.md

     <h1>Student SignUp</h1>
     <p>Hi #(name),</p>

-    <p>Thank you for signing up for ConnectEdu.
+    <p>Thank you for signing up for ConnectEDU.
 To complete your verification, copy the code below:</p>
     <p><code>#(verificationCode)</code></p>
-	<p>After your have copied the code, go back to the ConnectEdu app and paste it into the "Code" field.</p>
+	<p>After your have copied the code, go back to the ConnectEDU app and paste it into the "Code" field.</p>

     <p>If you didn't request a password reset, please ignore this email.</p>

-    <p>Regards,<br>ConnectEdu</p>
+    <p>Regards,<br>ConnectEDU</p>
   </body>
 </html>
 ```